 Jan himself is based in London’s Brixton area and says he has “discovered that interesting projects are more close to home”.
 Having grown up taking images since the age of 6-years-old.
 His photography style has evolved over the years from travel photography into a more documentary style approach.

 His series “Smoking Chefs” captures the opposite to the hustle and bustle, tourist, and noise in Chinatown at night.
-This project, in essence, captures the calm sanctuaries that are the back streets and alleyways.
-Photographing moments of introversion amongst people in a crowded environment.
+This project, in essence, photographs the calm sanctuaries that are the back streets and alleyways.
+Capturing moments of introversion amongst people in a crowded environment.

 Jan describes himself as more of an introvert in person but says he finds it more natural to approach people when he is with a camera.